-Wilderness Therapy Program For Single-gender Teens Ages 14-17 Years
+Wilderness Therapy Program For Teen Girls Ages 14-17

-Parents tell us all the time that they feel like they lost their teen and are struggling to “get them back” along with their family going back to normal.
-These teen years can be scary for parents and difficult for teens as they deal with common issues such as low self-esteem, anxiety, depression, trauma, emotional regulation, school failure and substance abuse.
+Parents tell us all the time that they feel like they lost their teen and are struggling to “get them back” and restore peace to their family.
+These teen years can be scary for parents and difficult for teens as they deal with issues such as low self-esteem, anxiety, depression, trauma, emotional regulation, school failure, and substance abuse.

 Growth in the Wilderness